Presentation: Child with an ectopic kidney

 - Decide which of the panels best suits the needs of your patient/family:

-- R199 CAKUT-familial: This indication uses genome-wide microarray to identify any copy number variants that might be associated with CAKUT.
+- R199 Congenital anomalies of the kidney and urinary tract – familial: This indication uses genome-wide microarray to identify any copy number variants that might be associated with CAKUT.

 - R27 Paediatric disorders and R89 Ultra-rare and atypical monogenic disorders: These tests may be considered for individuals with complex or syndromic presentations.
-R27 includes microarray and a whole genome sequencing (WGS) ‘super-panel’.
-R89 includes microarray and WGS panels selected by the requesting clinician.
-These tests require authorisation from clinical genetics.
+R89 includes microarray and whole genome sequencing (WGS) panels selected by the requesting clinician.
+R27 is an amalgamation of over 10 panels of genes known to be associated with a broad range of paediatric developmental disorders.
+It may now be ordered directly by paediatricians, though a discussion with clinical genetics services may be beneficial.

 - R141 Monogenic diabetes: This test should be used when there is a personal or family history of diabetes or renal cysts.
 It includes whole exome sequencing or a medium-sized panel and multiplex ligation-dependent probe amplification (MLPA).